leiarenee/sf-pipeline/README.md

 ## Description

-AWS Step-functions will be used to enqueue and orchestrate on-demand terraform jobs which will be executed using AWS Batch on Fargate for continuous Deployment of a Static Application via GitOps approach
+Continious deployment of a static application via GitOps approach using AWS Step-functions along with AWS Batch on Fargate to enqueue and orchestrate on-demand terraform/terragrunt jobs.

 ### Project Links